Benzene Water Treatment

 Benzene is a known human carcinogen, with leukemia being the principal cancer concern.
 Other concerns include anemia, hemorrhaging and damage to bone marrow.

-WETS has employed different treatment processes for benzene removal, including aeration and activated carbon.
-Benzene contamination is usually found in conjunction with other contaminants, and it is usually recommended to perform a pilot study to identify the optimal treatment process for a particular situation.
+WETS has employed different treatment processes to remove benzene from water, including aeration and activated carbon.
+Benzene contamination is usually found in conjunction with other contaminants, and it is usually recommended to perform a pilot study to identify the optimal benzene water treatment process for a particular situation.

 WETS’ ability to conduct a pilot study quickly and inexpensively is a clear differentiator for our company.
 WETS will mobilize its pilot study team to your site and conduct the appropriate studies on a slipstream of your water.
 Our solutions are unique for each plant as we do not offer an off-the-shelf product.